 Dentici cites Tesla as an example of a company that has successfully implemented “concurrent engineering,” where different engineering departments work together in real-time to solve problems.
 “Tesla doesn’t have separate engineering departments – everyone works in the same environment and tackles challenges from multiple angles,” he says.
 This collaborative approach is essential for addressing the multifaceted issues posed by battery technology, which involves chemical, electrical, and structural engineering.

-To help foster this kind of collaboration, Dentici mentions platforms like HMI’s Nexus, which provide a single environment for development and cooperation.
+To help foster this kind of collaboration, Dentici mentions platforms like Hexagon’s Nexus, which provide a single environment for development and cooperation.
 “Having a unified platform allows for better communication and reduces the time wasted in back-and-forth exchanges between OEMs and their suppliers.”

 The future of battery manufacturing – AI and smart factories